dorkette/adaptive-radiation/README.md

 The clustering algorithm uses as a distance measure the number of steps separating one organism from another on the phylogenetic tree; since the digital organisms are initialized as a clonal population, this is straightforward to calculate.

-The original README file for the supplementary material, slightly edited for readability and clarity, follows:
+The original README file for the supplementary material, slightly re-formatted for readability, follows:

 Source code in source/